mdwheele/opencfp-docker/README.md

 # On the first run, build the `workspace` image we'll work from.
 # The workspace is based on PHP 7.1 + PHP-FPM.
-# It installs things like NodeJS, npm, yarn, etc.
+# It installs things like Composer, NodeJS, npm, yarn, etc.
-#
+./cfp build

 # This does NOT deploy the application.
 That is YOUR job after
 # all containers have started.
-You'll need a shell...
+You'll need a shell.
-./cfp build

 # To get a shell to the `workspace` container...
 ./cfp shell